Aeroperú Flight 603: Investigation

 As a result of the blocked static ports, the basic flight instruments relayed false airspeed, altitude and vertical speed data.
 Because the failure was not in any of the instruments, but rather in a common supporting system, thereby defeating redundancy, the erroneous altimeter data was also broadcast to air traffic control, which was attempting to provide the pilots with basic flight data.
 This led to extreme confusion in the cockpit as the pilots were provided with some data (altitude) which seemed to correlate correctly with instrument data (altimeter) while the other data provided by ATC (approximate airspeed) did not agree.
-Although the pilots were quite cognizant of the possibility that all of the flight instruments were providing inaccurate data, the correlation between the altitude data given by ATC and that on the altimeter likely further compounded the confusion.
+Although the pilots were quite cognizant of the possibility that all of the flight instruments were providing inaccurate data, the design flaw resulted in a correlation between the altitude data given by ATC and that on the altimeter, which likely further compounded the confusion.
 Also contributing to their difficulty were the numerous cockpit alarms that the computer system generated, which conflicted both with each other and with the instruments.
-This lack of situational awareness was revealed by the cockpit voice recorder transcript.
+This destruction of the flight crew's ability to maintain situational awareness was revealed by the cockpit voice recorder transcript.
 That the flight took place at night and over water, thus not giving the pilots any visual references, was also identified as a major factor.
 The official accident report concluded that the flight crew, distracted by the conflicting warnings, did not heed the GPWS alarm activated by the radar altimeter reading after descending through 2,500 ft.
 Paradoxically, the radar altimeter was working correctly since it is independent of the other systems, even the blocked sensors that confused the on-board computer and, of course, the pressure altimeter as well.